lebrunel/ollama-ex/README.md

 [Ollama](https://ollama.ai) is a nifty little tool for running large language models locally, and this is a nifty little library for working with Ollama in Elixir.

-- API client fully implementing the Ollama API.
+- 🦙 API client fully implementing the Ollama API
+  - 🛜 Streaming API requests
+    - Stream to an Enumerable
-- Stream API responses to any Elixir process.
+    - Or stream messages to any Elixir process

 ## Installation